 - A Tough Road To Hoe

-The following is my account of what happened to a young Ontario man, Michael James White, who moved to Alberta in the 1990s.
-It’s in Edmonton where he served in the Canadian Army [tank corps] … and where he met his wife-to-be, Liana Kelly.
+The following is my account of what happened to a young Ontario man, Michael James White, who moved to Alberta’s capital in the 1990s …

-After interviewing a number of people who knew them well, I did not get the impression the Whites were ‘me’ people — especially the husband — who was often described as giving and thoughtful.
-“A big teddy bear.”
+After interviewing a number of people who knew the couple, I did not get the impression they were ‘me people’ — especially the husband, who was described as giving and thoughtful.

-I didn’t do these interviews to look for dirt on either Michael or Liana.
+I didn’t go looking for dirt on Michael or Liana.
 What I got was what I got.

-Liana’s bookkeeping was professional.
-Every penny was accounted for.
-Aside from a house mortgage, Mr. and Mrs. were pretty well debt-free.
-Their house was clean and orderly.
+I poured through Liana’s bookkeeping records and found them to be thorough with every penny accounted for.
+Aside from a hefty mortgage, Mr. and Mrs. were pretty well debt-free.

 A SEARCH OF THE WHITE RESIDENCE